sorainnosia/EventSecurity/README.md

-#EventSecurity
+# EventSecurity

 ![image](https://github.com/user-attachments/assets/b52ba1fb-f322-46f7-b77f-5b1018a02390)

-App to to scan Windows Event Viewer defined in EventSecurity.json (app configuration), when the logs matchces that are detected exceed threshold, the IP Address is blocked using Windows Firewall
+App to to scan Windows Event Viewer defined in EventSecurity.json (app configuration), when the logs matches that are detected exceed threshold, the IP Address is blocked using Windows Firewall
 ```
 {
   "Interval": 30,